google-research/recsim_ng/docs/api_docs/python/recsim_ng/applications/recsys_partially_observable_rl/recommender/CollabFilteringModel.md

 Returns a yaml string containing the network configuration.

+Note: Since TF 2.6, this method is no longer supported and will raise a RuntimeError.

 To load a network from a yaml save file, use `keras.models.model_from_yaml(yaml_string, custom_objects={})`.